Advertisement

 Is this protein calculator accurate for people in the USA, UK, Canada and Australia?

 Yes.
-You can enter your weight in kilograms or pounds, so it works whether you use metric (common in the UK, Europe and Australia) or imperial units (common in the USA and Canada).
+You can enter your weight in kilograms or pounds, so it works whether you use metric or imperial units.
 The science behind the ranges is the same worldwide.

 How much protein do I need to build muscle?